-The Fund participates in the New York State and Local Retirement System which is a cost-sharing multiple employer pension plan.
-A portion of the Plan's net pension liability, as well as deferred inflows and outflows of resources from pension activities are reflected in the reported amounts in the financial statements.
+The Fund participates in the New York State and Local Retirement System which is a cost-sharing multiple employer defined benefit pension plan.
+A portion of the Plan's net pension liability, deferred outflows of resources, deferred inflows of resources and pension expense are reflected in the reported amounts in the financial statements.

-(j) Deferred Outflows and Deferred Inflows of Resources
+(i) Deferred Outflows and Deferred Inflows of Resources